hyperspy/hyperspy/doc/user_guide/getting_started.rst

 In Windows it is possible to start Hyperspy from :menuselection:`Start Menu --> Programs --> Hyperspy` .

-Alternatively, one can start Hyperspy in any folder by pressing the :kbd:`right mouse button` on the empty area of a folder or on a folder and choosing menuselection:`Hyperspy here` from the context menu. see :ref:`windows_hyperspy_here_image`
+Alternatively, one can start Hyperspy in any folder by pressing the :kbd:`right mouse button` or on a yellow folder icon or (in some cases) on the empty area of a folder, and choosing menuselection:`Hyperspy here` from the context menu:

-.. _windows_hyperspy_here_image:

 .. figure::  images/windows_hyperspy_here.png
    :align:   center